8 Essential Foot Care Tips for Improved Health in Seniors

 You could try things like soaking and massaging their feet before trimming or putting on their favorite TV show or movie to distract them.

-4. Monitor sores
+4. Monitor any foot sores

 Did you know that a common location for bedsores is on the heels of the feet?